Suno Style Control: Genre, Tempo, Instruments (v5.5)

 • One genre word, not a stack.
 If you wrote indie folk synthwave, you’re going to get neither.

-• BPM explicit.
+• BPM explicit and numeric.
 Descriptors like slow get inconsistent results.

 • Instruments are specific.
 Acoustic guitar beats guitar; 808 kick beats drums.